Why is oral hygiene so important?

 Adults over 35 lose more teeth to gum diseases (periodontal disease) than from cavities.
 Three out of four adults are affected at some time in their life.
 The best way to prevent cavities and periodontal disease is by good tooth brushing and flossing techniques, performed daily.

 Periodontal disease and decay are both caused by bacterial plaque.
 Plaque is a colorless film, which sticks to your teeth at the gum line.
 Plaque constantly forms on your teeth.
 By thorough daily brushing and flossing you can remove these germs and help prevent periodontal disease.

 If you have any pain while brushing your teeth or have any questions about how to brush properly, please be sure to call the office at Edison Office Phone Number 732-499-7300.

-Panchal and Moses recommend using a soft tooth brush.
+Panchal recommends using a soft tooth brush.
 Position the brush at a 45 degree angle where your gums and teeth meet.
 Gently move the brush in a circular motion several times using small, gentle strokes brushing the outside surfaces of your teeth.
 Use light pressure while putting the bristles between the teeth, but not so much pressure that you feel any discomfort.

 When you are done cleaning the outside surfaces of all your teeth, follow the same directions while cleaning the inside of the back teeth.

 To clean the inside surfaces of the upper and lower front teeth, hold the brush vertically.
 Make several gentle back-and-forth strokes over each tooth.
 Don’t forget to gently brush the surrounding gum tissue.

 Next you will clean the biting surfaces of your teeth by using short, gentle strokes.
 Change the position of the brush as often as necessary to reach and clean all surfaces.
 Try to watch yourself in the mirror to make sure you clean each surface.
 After you are done, rinse vigorously to remove any plaque you might have loosened while brushing.

 How to Floss